lifsys/intelisys/README.md

 - Groq: groq-llama, groq-fast
 - MistralAI: mistral-large

-## New in Version 0.2.11

-- Enhanced lazy loading for Intelisys class attributes
-- Further improved performance by optimizing attribute initialization
-- Updated documentation with examples of lazy loading usage
-- Ensured version consistency across all package files
-- Maintained all improvements from previous versions

 ## API Reference

-For detailed information on available functions and their usage, please refer to the docstrings in the source code.
+For detailed information on available functions and their usage, please refer to the docstrings in the source code or our [API documentation](https://intelisys.readthedocs.io/).

+## Contributing

+We welcome contributions!
+Please see our [Contributing Guidelines](CONTRIBUTING.md) for more details.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

 ## Changelog